 “Our investors to date have secured rates of return of around 5-7%, and now we can offer this in ISA format so they can also reap the tax efficiency benefits.
 Our method is to offer a curated list of businesses which have passed our stringent due diligence process and are able to offer a variety of security back-ups to investors.
 So, unlike some other platforms in the P2P space our process isn’t about spreading risk across a number of more volatile businesses.
 Instead it is about investors choosing an investment opportunity that suits them and their individual circumstances, from amongst a small selection of solid British businesses with strong security.”

-During a recent interview, Patel stated three out of four Crowdstacker’s investors have now lent through the IFISA.
+During a recent interview with Peer2Peer Finance News, Patel stated three out of four Crowdstacker’s investors have now lent through the IFISA.
 He noted that 50% of the lender’s investment came through the IFISa and he expects more take up as the ISA season approaches this April.
 Patel shared: